n26/psd2-tpp-docs/doc/sandbox.md

 2. Instruct the user to confirm with N26 directly (in our mobile app).
 3. In the meantime, poll the consent status

-For the sandbox, step 2 is replaced by an endpoint which simulates the PSU interaction without requiring UI, similar to what is done for the authorisation code above, so the flow changes to:
+For sandbox, step 2 is replaced by an endpoint which simulates the PSU interaction without requiring UI, similar to what is done for the authorisation code above, so the flow changes to:

 1. POST /consents to create the consent
 2. POST /psu-interaction/consents/{consentId}/scas to simulate SCA